brickpool/logo/doc/PG-Protocol.md

 ## Estimating Serial Transaction Timing

 ### The Transaction Sequence
-The following sequence of events occusr during a serial transaction.
+The following sequence of events occurs during a serial transaction.
 Letters in parentheses ( ) refer to the timing notes at the end of the listing.

 1. The _DTE_ composes the message.
 2. The query message is transmitted to the _LOGO!_. ( 1 )